bleroy/3d-junkyard/DecentXL/readme.md

 Thanks to ABBUC members for voting for this project and giving it first prize at the 2023 hardware contest.

-And of course, many thanks to all those who provided feedback on the [DecentXE keyboard](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX) over its 13 revisions or bought a keyboard.
+And of course, many thanks to all those who provided feedback on the [DecentXE keyboard](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX) over its many revisions or bought a keyboard.

-## Footnotes

-[^1]: Alps configuration untested as of 7/28